 - Cash

-Assets go to: Principal and income beneficiaries named in your trust.
-These assets can be spread out for multiple generations.
+Beneficiaries named in your trust can be spread out for multiple generations.

-Holding assets in trust allows you to specify how and when your assets will be distributed to your loved ones.
+Holding assets in trust allows you to specify how and when your assets will be distributed to your loved ones or to causes you care about.

-Talk to your advisors for help in evaluating how your assets are currently held, how they will pass to your heirs, and how to make changes, if necessary, with the assistance of your estate planning attorney.
+Talk to your advisors about evaluating how your assets are currently held, how they will pass to your beneficiaries, and how to make changes, if necessary, with the assistance of your estate planning attorney.